Shashwat-23/Big-Mart-Sales-Prediction/README.md

 # Big-Mart-Sales-Prediction
-In this project, we aim to predict the sales of various items in Big Mart stores using machine learning techniques.
+In this project, the aim is to predict the sales of various items in Big Mart stores using machine learning techniques.
 Below is an overview of the steps taken in this project:

 **Steps Taken**:-
  1. Preventing Data Leakage: Ensured that there was no data leakage, ensuring that information from the test set did not influence the training process.